ps2-controller/react-chess-analysis-board/README.md

 - `analysisPosition`** [object | optional]**: sets the entire state of the analysis board.
 Used, for example, if keeping two analysis boards in sync with one another.
 You should directly pass the object from a `getAnalysisPosition` call from another analysis board you are keeping in sync with this one.

 ## Styling
-React-chess-analysis-board looks for `RCAB-` prefixed classNames you can use in your source code.
+React-chess-analysis-board looks for specific `RCAB-` prefixed classNames you can use in your source code.

 If you create css classes with any of the classNames found in `src/lib/style.css` and make them available to the ChessAnalysisBoard component, they will be applied.
 We recommend copying `src/lib/styles.css` into your own css file, and then iterating on the styling from there.

 # Features
 ## Current